 At Dr Martens we stand for doing the right thing, we always have and always will.
 This holds true across all of our own operations, as well as being the driving force behind the relationships we have with our key partners.
-To us it’s much more than a box-ticking exercise, it’s about getting involved where we need to in order to really make a difference, whether that’s a particular project with one of our suppliers to resolve an issue or our on-going work to minimise our environmental footprint.
-We’re proud of everything we have achieved so far and are looking forward to continued progress in the future.
+To us it’s much more than a box-ticking exercise, it’s about getting involved where we need to in order to really make a difference, whether that’s a particular project with one of our suppliers or our on-going work to minimise our environmental footprint.
+We’re proud of everything we have achieved so far and look forward to continued progress in the future.

 For Dr Martens the workers in our supplier factories are just as important to us as our own employees, we believe that everyone in our supply chain should be treated fairly and with dignity.

 A key part of our strategy is to have long-term relationships with a small number of key partners.
 This allows us to build stronger relationships with a deeper understanding of the issues faced by our suppliers and creates an environment of trust and transparency.

 Code of conduct